Mohit197/Flight_delay_prediction_ML/README.md

 ## Problem Statement

 Imagine a world where you can avoid airport chaos and plan your travel seamlessly!
 This project aims to build a model using open-source flight data that can predict flight delays with high accuracy.
-Leveraging Machine Learning and Data Science, this project aims to accurately predict flight delays using datasets from open-source platforms like Kaggle.
+Leveraging scalable cloud-based Machine Learning and Data Science models, this project aims to accurately predict flight delays using datasets from open-source platforms like Kaggle.

 ## Approach